telerik/kendo-ui-core/docs/web/pivotgrid/how-to/tooltip-hint.md

 ## See Also

-Other articles on Kendo UI PivotGrid:
+Other articles on Kendo UI PivotGrid and how-to examples:

 * [JavaScript API Reference](/api/javascript/ui/pivotgrid)
 * [How to Access MDX Query]({% slug howto_access_mdx_query_pivotgrid %})